 The standard limit is £5 million, but it can be extended to £10 million for an additional premium.

-Products liability – this covers the club up to £5 million if injuries or damages arise as a result of a defective product that your business had supplied.
+Products liability – This covers the business for the same amount as the selected Public Liability if injuries or damages arise as a result of a defective product that your business supplies.

-This policy will also cover businesses who offer a small amount of pest control services.
+This policy will also cover businesses who offer a small amount of pest control services for an additional premium.

-Employers’ liability – if you have paid, voluntary or self-employed helpers working for your business, you are legally required to have this insurance as this will provide cover should they suffer an injury while at work.
+Employers’ liability – if you have paid, voluntary or self-employed helpers working for your business, you are legally required to have this insurance.
+This will provide cover should a helper get injured and you are deemed liable.
 The amount of cover provided is £10 million.

-Professional indemnity – protects your business should you offer professional advice for a fee, such as being asked to advise on bird behaviour, and it results in either a physical or financial loss.
-The resultant claims can be covered up to a standard of £500,000, however we are now able to offer lower levels of cover (£100,000 and £250,000) at reduced premiums.
+Professional indemnity – protects your business should you offer professional advice for a fee.
+For example, advising on training techniques or behavioural issues and it results in either a physical or financial loss.
+The resultant claims can be covered up to a maximum of £500,000, however lower levels of cover (£100,000 and £250,000) are available at reduced premiums.

-Equipment and property – we can cover your organisation’s property and equipment, from small items to large.
-We are also able to arrange cover for commercial premises, business interruption, theft of money and your home.
+Equipment and property – cover for your organisation’s property and equipment.
+This can include handheld small items to larger pieces of furniture and machinery.
+We are also able to source cover for commercial premises, business interruption and theft of money.

 Legal expenses - this is designed to protect you from unexpected legal costs arising from business risks.
 Find out more.